Talandar99/shellfish/docker_containers/minecraft_server/forge_1.19.2/README.md

 # Before launching
 - 1. This button will launch your game
-- 2. This button will allow
+- 2. This button will allow to edit instance
 - 3. This button will open your game instance files